A social cultural program linking American & Dutch students

 About the Operation Trash virtual exchange program

 Students are guided to look critically at their own trash behavior and how this affects their communities as well as international waste problems.
 Students are asked to “think globally and act locally” to help reduce litter and increase recycling in their communities.
 Students link up with groups in their partner school abroad to meet virtually to share information about themselves, their school and their culture.
 Students research and share information regarding trash behavior and recycling strategies in their communities.
-Operation Trash exchange students will be invited to take on the role of environmental stewards for their schools and communities.
+Operation Trash exchange students are invited to take on the role of environmental stewards for their schools and communities.

 The program broadens students’ horizons beyond their cities.
 It invites students to deal with their own trash in an environmentally friendly manner, while learning about the consequences of our current trash behavior on a global scale.
 Operation Trash is designed to be interactive and full of hands-on learning strategies.
 It provides a great opportunity for students to learn about other cultures, for Dutch students to practice their English language skills and for American students to learn about European lifestyles through connecting with students aboard.